Our Team

 Malachi Garza

-Malachi (he/they/them) is currently the Organizing Director at Solidaire.
-In this role, Malachi works with donor organizers to mobilize critical resources to the frontlines of movements for racial, gender, and climate justice.
+Malachi (he/she/they) is currently the Strategy & Innovation Director at Solidaire.
+In this role, Malachi works to implement many aspects of our 2023-2033 strategic direction, including sharpening our narrative change work, deepening sector-wide collaborations and furthering our vision for building progressive power.
 Before coming to Solidaire, Malachi served as the Senior Strategist and National Network Director at the W. Haywood Burns Institute building community-based alternatives to juvenile justice systems across the United States.

 Malachi serves on the boards of SONG Power, Auburn Theological Seminary, and GLSEN.
 Malachi is a Rosenberg Foundation Leading Edge Fellow and a founder of the widely acclaimed Brown Boi Project.
 Malachi’s work in popular education, community organizing, and institutions spans over 20 years.